- Payment, Registration, and Visas

 Where is the Summer English Language Studies office and what are the hours?

 The Summer English Language Studies office is located in 112 Hearst Gym.
 Please refer to the campus map to locate Hearst Gym.
-Additionally, please note that our location will move to 112 Wheeler Hall come May 2017.
+Additionally, please note that our location will move to 112 Wheeler Hall in late August 2017.
 The SELS office is open during July and August, Monday through Friday from 8:30am to 5:00pm.
 Feel free to stop by during open hours with questions, concerns, or company.
 If you need assistance before the term starts, please contact us via email.

 If your question is not addressed below, please review Berkeley Summer Sessions’ International Student FAQs for additional information.